 Bevill State Community College and the Alabama Community College System offer students who successfully complete the GED® exam one tuition-free college level class for up to 4 credits.
-Students who successfully complete the Ready to Work curriculum and earn the Alabama Certifies credential, may also earn one college-level class for up to 4 credits.
+Students who successfully complete the ACE curriculum and earn the Alabama Certifies credential, may also earn one college-level class for up to 4 credits.